 The contract is shared with relevant staff to enable them to ensure that the documented reasonable adjustments are put in place.

 The contract can be revised and adjusted throughout your studies according to your needs.

-The University has recently introduced a Fitness to Study Policy.
-The reasoning for this is that the University recognises that there may be occasions where the health or wellbeing of a student deteriorates to the point where it raises questions about student's suitability to continue their studies.
-They intend to offer support to the student to ensure that all available avenues have been explored to enable the student to continue their studies.
+The University recently introduced a Fitness to Study policy.
+The policy outlines the University’s approach in circumstances where the health or wellbeing of a student deteriorates to the point where it raises questions about that student's suitability to continue their studies.
+The University aims to offer support to the student to ensure that all available avenues have been explored to enable the student to continue their studies.

-If you have been informed that you are being reviewed under the Fitness to Study Policy or you have been invited to a panel hearing it is advisable to seek immediate, independent and impartial advice from the Advice Service.
+If you have been informed that you are being reviewed under the Fitness to Study policy, or you have been invited to a panel hearing, it is advisable to seek independent and impartial advice from the Advice Service as soon as possible.